-The DUI/DWI penalties increase for elevated BAC and repeat offenders.
+The DUI and DWI penalties in Virginia increase for elevated BAC and repeat offenders.
 A first offender where the BAC is at least .15 but not more than .20 shall be confined in jail for an additional mandatory minimum period of 5 days, and where the BAC is more than .20, for an additional mandatory minimum period of 10 days.
-In addition to the penalties associated with an elevated BAC, where one is convicted of a 2nd offense committed within 5 to 10 years of a prior DUI/DWI, that person will be punished by a mandatory minimum fine of $500 and confinement in jail for not less than 1 month, with 10 days of that jail sentence being a mandatory minimum sentence.
-Upon a conviction of a 2nd offense within a 10-year period of a prior DUI/DWI, where the BAC is at least .15 but not more than .20, that person will be confined in jail for an additional mandatory minimum period of 10 days or, if the BAC level is more than .20, confinement in jail for an additional mandatory minimum period of 20 days.
+In addition to the penalties associated with an elevated BAC, where one is convicted of a second offense committed within 5 to 10 years of a prior DUI/DWI, that person will be punished by a mandatory minimum fine of $500 and confinement in jail for not less than 1 month, with 10 days of that jail sentence being a mandatory minimum sentence.
+Upon a conviction of a 2nd offense within a 10-year period of a prior DUI or DWI, where the BAC is at least .15 but not more than .20, that person will be confined in jail for an additional mandatory minimum period of 10 days or, if the BAC level is more than .20, confinement in jail for an additional mandatory minimum period of 20 days.
 In addition, the offender will be fined a mandatory minimum fine of $500.

-If you are convicted of 3 DUI/DWI's committed within a 10 year period, you will be guilty of a Class 6 felony, punishable by a term of imprisonment of not less than 1 year nor more than 5 years and an additional punishment of a 90 day mandatory minimum jail sentence if the 3rd offense DUI was committed within a 10-year period; and a 6 month mandatory minimum jail sentence where the 3rd offense DUI/DWI was committed within a 5 year period, additionally there will be a mandatory minimum fine of $1,000.
+If you are convicted of three DUI or DWI's committed within a 10 year period, you will be guilty of a Class 6 felony, punishable by a term of imprisonment of not less than 1 year nor more than 5 years and an additional punishment of a 90 day mandatory minimum jail sentence if the 3rd offense DUI was committed within a 10-year period; and a 6 month mandatory minimum jail sentence where the 3rd offense DUI/DWI was committed within a 5 year period, additionally there will be a mandatory minimum fine of $1,000.

-Depending on the circumstances of your case, a DUI/DWI charge may also bring about additional related charges such as involuntary manslaughter, hit and run, reckless driving, eluding law enforcement officer, destruction of property, driving on a suspended license, refusal to take breath test, civil administrative suspension of driver's license; in addition to law enforcement officers impounding and searching your vehicle.
+Depending on the circumstances of your case, a DUI or DWI charge in Fairfax may also bring about additional related charges such as involuntary manslaughter, hit and run, reckless driving, eluding law enforcement officer, destruction of property, driving on a suspended license, refusal to take breath test, civil administrative suspension of driver's license; in addition to law enforcement officers impounding and searching your vehicle.

-In Virginia, you are required to take a breath test if you are pulled over under suspicion of driving while intoxicated and are lawfully arrested for DUI/DWI.
-Virginia has an “implied consent” law which states that by operating a motor vehicle on a public highway in Virginia, whether you have a Virginia driver's license or not, you automatically consent to the taking of a breath test, blood test, or both blood and breath test to determine the probable alcohol or drug content in your blood (body) if you are lawfully arrested for a DUI/DWI or driving outside of your restricted operator's license pursuant to Virginia Code Section 18.2-272.
-If you refuse to take this breath or blood test, you will face additional consequences such as suspension of your driver's license in addition to your DUI/DWI charge, and possibly jail time if there is a prior conviction of DUI/DWI, Refusal or Driving on a suspended operator's license.
+In Virginia, you are required to take a breath test if you are pulled over under suspicion of driving while intoxicated and are lawfully arrested for DUI or DWI.
+Virginia has an “implied consent” law which states that by operating a motor vehicle on a public highway in Virginia, whether you have a Virginia driver's license or not, you automatically consent to the taking of a breath test, blood test, or both blood and breath test to determine the probable alcohol or drug content in your blood (body) if you are lawfully arrested for a DUI or DWI or driving outside of your restricted operator's license pursuant to Virginia Code Section 18.2-272.
+If you refuse to take this breath or blood test, you will face additional consequences such as suspension of your driver's license in addition to your DUI or DWI charge, and possibly jail time if there is a prior conviction of DUI or DWI, Refusal or Driving on a suspended operator's license.

-If you've been charged with a DUI/DWI or Unreasonable Refusal, don't panic.
-There may be a variety of ways to defend against your charges to have it dismissed, or the penalties diminished.
-Your DUI/DWI and Unreasonable Refusal attorney may be able to successfully present the following in your defense case:
+If you've been charged with a Virginia DUI or DWI or Unreasonable Refusal, don't panic.
+As seasoned criminal defense attorneys, at Kassabian & Kassabian P.L.C., we know from experience that there is a variety of ways to defend against your charges to have it dismissed, or the penalties diminished.
+Working with an experienced Fairfax DUI attorney may give you the option to successfully present the following in your defense case:

 - The arresting officer did not have a valid reason for stopping or searching you or your vehicle